marcposito/technical-test-pager/README.md

 I've created a infrastructure folder with the basical setup to run the project.
 I know it wasn't needed but I'd rather have it because I do not know if you'll need to run the project.
 I did not create any dockerfile or docker-compose (hope it wasn't necessary).

+Related to persistence, apart from having the target as SMS or Email we could also have another filed called alterted which could be a boolean.
+So every time we alert a target we can flag that field and we can avoid sending multiple alerts to the same target.

 ## Multiple validators

 You will see that we have multiple validators doing the same stuff.
 Now it may seem stupid but I think it is better to have different validators because the DTO's could grow apart from the others.